 Validation with past experimental studies

-For the purpose of validating the OpenSees [25] modelling technique of simulating the shear-critical response, four square RC columns are analyzed under cyclical loading to validate the flexure-shear response (flexures-shear interaction FSI).[48]
+For the purpose of validating the OpenSees [25] modelling technique of simulating the shear-critical response, four square RC columns are analyzed under cyclical loading to validate the flexure-shear response (flexures-shear interaction FSI).
+For the purpose of obtaining a good agreement with the experimental result, zeroLengthSection is used to model the bond-slip phenomena based on the relationship provided by Ghannoum and Moehle (2012) [48].
 The columns for validation are selected based on the flexure-shear failure and includes uncorroded and corroded specimens.
 Table 3.1 gives the basic details and properties of the selected specimens used for the validation exercise.
 Specimen U2 and C5 are of similar properties but U2 is tested without any corrosion and C5 is tested with corrosion of rebars [20].
 Specimen S1 is a pristine column with no corrosion while CC1 is a short column with corrosion which is expected to observe shear failure.
 All the columns information is taken from the experimental test research so help verify the modelling aspect adopted in this study.

 Figure 3.1a and 3.1b are the pushover and shear limit plots for each specimen; from the plots, it can be concluded all the specimens observe flexure-shear failure.
 That is, lateral load capacity for each specimen intersects with the shear limit curve calculated as per by Sezen Moehle 2004.